Invictum/serenity-reportportal-integration/README.md

 > **Notice**
 >
-> All integration configurations should be done before the start of Serenity facility.
-Otherwise default values will be
+> All integration configurations should be completed before starting the Serenity engine; otherwise, default values will
-> used.
+> be used.

 #### Presets

 Each Serenity `TestStep` object is passed through chain of configured log units.
-Each particular log unit analyses step and creates a collection of records that will be send to RP.
+Each particular log unit analyses step and creates a collection of records that will be sent to RP.
 This approach allows to flexible configure reporting behaviour on a step level.
-By default integration provides a few log presets:
+By default, integration provides a few log presets:

 - DEFAULT
 - FULL